BerkeleyHCI/PolymorphicBlocks/getting-started.md

 > You can also insert blocks through graphical operations in the IDE.
 > 1. Start by selecting the insert location in code, by setting the caret to the end of `super().contents()`.
+>    - The _caret_ the text editor's current position, common shown as a blinking vertical line.
 > 2. Search for the relevant block in the Library Browser by using the Filter textbox:
 >    ![Libraries filtered by indicator](docs/ide/ide_insert_block.png)
 > 3. Double-click the library entry.